xilverkamui/json-portfolio-generator/README.md

 ### Remove "Designed By Navdeep Sekhon"

-If you want to remove the "Designed By Navdeep Sekhon" at the bottom of the page(it's ok, I don't mind), just set `hideDesignedBy` to true.
+If you want to remove the "Designed By Xilver Kamui" at the bottom of the page(it's ok, I don't mind), just set `hideDesignedBy` to true.
 ```json
 "hideDesignedBy": true,
 ```